 Since the device is a mystery box, I couldn’t pinpoint precisely what happened.
 But when I unplugged it from the network, all the issues went away.

 By default, the Home Network Security app notifies you when something happens within the hardware.
 There are about a dozen events that will trigger a warning.

-Take “Blocking an attack,” for example; it’s where the app will notify you if the security box has successfully blocked and online attack.
+Take “Blocking an attack,” for example; it’s where the app will notify you if the security box has successfully blocked an online attack.

 The problem is it counts each port scan — where the hacker sends a command to check if a popular port on a device is open — as an attack.
-In any network, port scans can occur hundreds or even thousands of times a day, which will translate into the same amount of notifications.
+In any network, port scans can occur hundreds or even thousands of times a day, translating into the same amount of notifications.
 And that can drive you nuts.